yanidruffy/venture-vibes/README.md

 #### Post Detail

 The **Post Detail** page allows readers to dive deeper into each individual blog post.
-Users get a rich narrative that is supported by a stunning picture and opportunities to engage.
+Users get a rich narrative that is supported by a stunning picture and opportunities to engage.<br>

 ![Full Post Detail Page](./readme-files/images/post-full.png)

 <details>
 <summary><strong>Hero Section</strong></summary>